Band Hero: Downloadable content

+Reception

-ReceptionBand Hero has received mixed to positive reviews from gaming critics.
+Band Hero has received mixed to positive reviews from gaming critics.
 Most recognized the game as having the same feature sets as Guitar Hero 5, including any benefits or flaws that may come from that.
 Reviewers praised the reuse of the Guitar Hero 5 features such as the Party Play mode that allows for players to jump in and out, the improved Career mode, and the improved GHTunes.
 Some identified that the target market of the game appears to be towards teenage girls, such as the featuring of Taylor Swift, the color schemes used in the game, and other parts of the song selection.
 Reviewers noted that setlist would be the strongest measure of whether players should purchase the game.
 The reviewers also commented on the smaller setlist, which contains only 65 songs compared to Guitar Hero 5's 85.

 Review did note that the "Top 40" songs do not always make for challenging songs, as many featured simple chord repetition throughout the song or simply following pre-programmed electronic keyboard or drum beats.
 However, most songs were found to feature at least one difficult instrument portion that would be fun to play.
 Reviews also noted that the censoring of songs in order to affirm a family-friendly rating is awkward, such as censoring the word "whiskey" from Don McLean's "American Pie" (8 times), and can ruin the enjoyment of some songs.
 Greg Miller of IGN further noted that these censoring are at odds with the straight-up inclusion of other songs such as "Gasoline" by The Airborne Toxic Event which, Miller claims, is about sex.

 Some reviews saw Band Hero as a good addition to the Guitar Hero franchise, and pointed out the strength of the game is improved in part due to the ability to import and export songs between Band Hero, Guitar Hero 5, and content.
 Justin Haywald of 1UP.com, in consideration of the equivalent nature of featured, considered that players now had a choice of "'Top 40' Band Hero or 'Hard Rock' [Guitar Hero 5]" skins to select for playing the music on, and positive direction for the series.
 However, others saw the simple rebranding of the game, and that some may see the product as little more than a "full-price track pack".

 The game has sold 596,000 units in North America through January 2010, according to data from NPD Group.
 Prior to the end of 2009, Activision had expressed plans to publish a sequel to Band Hero in 2010.
 However, as a result of overall decline in music game sales, in part due to the large number of SKUs released by Activision during 2009, such plans have been shelved and Activision only released sequels to Guitar Hero and DJ Hero in 2010.